istio/istio.io/content/docs/tasks/security/authn-policy/index.md

 sleep.legacy to httpbin.legacy: 200
 {{< /text >}}

-> Due to the way Envoy rejects plaintext requests, you will see `curl` exit code 56 (failure with receiving network data) in this case.
+> Due to the way Envoy rejects plain-text requests, you will see `curl` exit code 56 (failure with receiving network data) in this case.

 This works as intended, and unfortunately, there is no solution for this without reducing authentication requirement for these services.